kmoz000/Yandex-Email-app/README.md

-# Google Keep Desktop App
+# Yandex email Desktop App

 \[Unaffiliated] Yandex email as a desktop app using Tauri